Bulletin #2187, Poultry Facts: Turkey Brooding and Management: Giving Poults a Good Start

 |To Market||3.0 – 5.0||2.5||1.0|

-7. Start and raise turkeys on litter, wire floor or slats.
-If poults will be started on litter, cover the brooding area with at least two inches of clean, dry, and absorbent litter material, such as pine wood shavings.
+7. Start and raise turkeys on litter, wire floor, or slats.
+If poults will be started on litter, cover the brooding area with three to five inches of clean, dry, and absorbent litter material, such as pine wood shavings.
+Bedding needs to be spread evenly.
 Do NOT use sawdust, newspapers, hardwood shavings, cedar shavings, or hay.

 9. Provide air flow.
 It is as important to have adequate ventilation without drafts for good air quality as it is to keep the brooder warm.
 As the poults grow and warmer weather nears, ventilation is even more important.
 Confinement-raised turkeys need at least 0.05 cubic feet per minute (cfm) per pound of body weight to keep air fresh and remove excess heat.4 Proper ventilation also helps to move fresh air to the birds and removes ammonia from the house.